jaggerjack61/sparrow/README.md

     - **Password**: `password`

 > **Note**: Due to time constraints and other work commitments, this project may not be a 1:1 copy of the inline page.
 However, it should be comparable enough to allow evaluation my skills.
+**PS**: The .env was pushed on purpose to make deployment & demonstration easier